coderefinery/testing/_episodes/05-gh-actions.md

 ### Step 9: File a pull request

-And wait for your partner to do the same.
-Then before accepting the pull request from your partner, observe how Travis automatically tested the code.
+Then before accepting the pull request from your partner, observe how GitHub Actions automatically tested the code.

 ### Step 10: Accept the pull request